May 3, 2021

 Citrus is a ubiquitous flavour in cocktails because it pairs well with so many light, white spirits.
 The zesty nature of ginger, the earthy pips of cardamon and the acidic bite of pineapple all bring out the different complimentary citrus characteristics.
 Contrasting flavours include fatty nuts like almond or cashews or briny pickles and fresh green vegetables like cucumber or peas temper the sweetness of citrus.

 Who doesn't love an espresso martini?
-But the Flavour Blaster Coffee Aromatic has far more applications than just this classic.
+But the coffee flavour Aromatic has far more applications than just this classic.
 Coffee complements the roasted flavours of cacao and peanut, sweet spices like vanilla and cinnamon and fresh tropical fruits like tamarind, lemon and kiwi.
 Contrast coffee with woody flavours like hazelnut or cinnamon or jammy fruits like plum and cherry.

 Elderberry is from the same genius as the elderflower, but unlike the more common vanilla perfumed flower, the berry has bosky, sweet tones.
 It pairs perfectly with shrubby herbs like rosemary, thyme and sage, or cane fruits like blackberry and raspberry.
 The resinous flavours of juniper, eucalyptus, hops, or sharpness of white fruits like sour apples and white grapes contrast perfectly against the Elderberry Cocktail Aromatic.